-Improving standards of living in the emerging markets leads to greater adoption of meat-heavy diets.
+Improving standards of living in the emerging markets should drive greater adoption of meat-heavy diets.

-Companion animals are increasingly viewed as family members, driving significant growth in pet-care spending.
+Companion animals are increasingly viewed as family members, drastically increasing their willingness to spend on pet health care.

-Potential regulation or restriction of antibiotic use in animals could severely hurt Zoetis' production-animal product sales.
+Potential regulation or restriction of antibiotic use in animals could harm Zoetis' production-animal product sales.

 Lower-margin emerging market sales will make up an increasing portion of company sales, creating a headwind to Zoetis' margins.

 With limited results by which to judge current management, we default to a standard stewardship rating.
-Juan Ramon Alaix has been president of Pfizer Animal Health since 2006 and will be CEO of Zoetis.
-Under his leadership, Pfizer's animal health unit Read more
+Juan Ramon Alaix has been president of the Pfizer Animal Health business since 2006 and will be CEO of Zoetis.
+Under his leadership, Pfizer's animal Read more

 Zoetis sells anti-infectives, vaccines, parasiticides, and other health products for animals.
-The firm gets the majority of its revenue from production animals (cattle, Read more
+The firm earns the majority of its revenue from production animals (cattle, Read more

 Prescribe to Pharma for Emerging-Markets Growth Watch more